zio/zio/docs/datatypes/core/zio/uio.md

 type UIO[+A] = ZIO[Any, Nothing, A]
 ```

-So the `UIO` just equal to `ZIO` which doesn't need any requirement and cannot fail because in the Scala the `Nothing` type has no inhabitant, we can't create an instance of type `Nothing`.
+So `UIO` is equal to a `ZIO` that doesn't need any requirement (because it accepts `Any` environment) and that cannot fail (because in Scala the `Nothing` type is _uninhabitable_, i.e. there can be no actual value of type `Nothing`).
+It succeeds with `A`.

-`ZIO` values of type `UIO[A]` (where the error type is `Nothing`) are considered _infallible_,
-because the `Nothing` type is _uninhabitable_, i.e. there can be no actual values of type `Nothing`.
-Values of this type may produce an `A`, but will never fail with an `E`.
+`ZIO` values of type `UIO[A]` are considered _infallible_.
+Values of this type may produce an `A`, but will never fail.

-Let's write a fibonacci function.
-As we don't expect any failure, it is an unexceptional effect:

-In the following example, the `fib`, doesn't have any requirement, as it is an unexceptional effect, we don't except any failure, and it succeeds with value of type `Int`:
+Let's write a Fibonacci function.
+In the following example, the `fib` function is an unexceptional effect, since it has no requirements, we don't expect any failure, and it succeeds with a value of type `Int`:

 ```scala mdoc:reset:silent
 import zio.UIO